-- Cervidil inserts is usually inserted vaginally at your doctor's office, hospital, or clinic.
+- Cervidil inserts are usually inserted vaginally at your doctor's office, hospital, or clinic.

-- Remain lying down for 2 hours after Cervidil inserts is placed in the vagina.
+- Remain lying down for 2 hours after Cervidil inserts are placed in the vagina.

 - You may get up after 2 hours unless your doctor tells you otherwise.
 If you do get up and move around, be certain that Cervidil inserts stays in place.
 If it comes out, contact your doctor right away.

-- Only 1 dose of Cervidil inserts is required.
+- Only 1 dose of Cervidil inserts are required.

 Ask your health care provider any questions you may have about how to use Cervidil inserts.